tbrunsch/Hippodamus/README.md

 ## Internal Errors

-Hippodamus throws `dd.kms.hippodamus.exceptions.CoordinatorException`s when an internal error occurs.
+Hippodamus throws `dd.kms.hippodamus.api.exceptions.CoordinatorException`s when an internal error occurs.
 Internal errors are errors in the framework or in the usage of the framework.
 Errors in the usage of the framework include the following scenarios:

 - A dependency specified for a task is assigned a different coordinator.
 - Dependency verification is enabled and there is an attempt to access the value of a task that has not yet completed (cf. Section [Dependency Verification](#dependency-verification)).